EricRohlfs/html-au/README.md

 I browsed through their docs, looked through their code and immediately started creating this.
 Four hours later I had my first few use cases working.

 At some point I need to take time and actually build an app with HTMX.
 But for now having too much fun putting this together.

+## The au- tag prefix
+No technical reason.
+I just liked it.